csfeeser/Python/challenges/HORSE_FLOWCHART.md

 Follow the flowchart below to determine if you are, in fact, a horse.

-#### "Are You A Horse?"
-Flowchart
 !["Are You A Horse?"
 Flowchart](https://github.com/csfeeser/images/blob/master/12-Am-I-a-horse-flowchart.jpg?raw=true)

 ### Your Objective:

 For brevity's sake, you've been provided a dictionary below that maps the flowchart above.
-Not counting the length of the dictionary `quiz` itself, can you write a script that prompts the user appropriately, guiding them to their answer?
+Can you write a script using the dictionary `quiz` that prompts the user appropriately, mimicking the flow of the flowchart above?

 ```python
 quiz= {